halaxa/json-machine/README.md

 <a name="decoders"></a>
 ## Decoders
-As a third parameter of all the `JsonMachine::from*` functions is an optional instance of `JsonMachine\JsonDecoder\Decoder`.
-If none specified, `ExtJsonDecoder` is used by default.
+As the third and optional parameter of all the `JsonMachine::from*` functions is an instance of `JsonMachine\JsonDecoder\Decoder`.
+If none is specified, `ExtJsonDecoder` is used by default.
 It requires `ext-json` PHP extension to be present, because it uses `json_decode`.
 When `json_decode` doesn't do what you want, implement `JsonMachine\JsonDecoder\Decoder` and make your own.